enriconicoletti/tr-test/README.md

 To check the value stored in Redis open http://localhost:5001 and use `redis` as hostname.
 Click on the _Keys_ menu, and check the value stored in the `PHPREDIS_SESSION` key.
 It should be something like `count|i:12;`

 To check if the PHP interpretation is working correctly go to http://localhost:8080/debug.php.
 There is a list of headers used to infer the IP address.
 In the _phpinfo()_ part check if `Server API` is `FPM/FastCGI`.
-Also note that the `System` value now remains the same also after refreshing the page, giving somehow an additional proof that the PHP_FPM container is interpreting the PHP script.
+Also note that the `System` value now remains the same after refreshing the page, giving somehow an additional proof that the PHP_FPM container is interpreting the PHP script.

 We want to delegate only the PHP files, the static resources should still be managed by Apache for performanace reasons.
-To prrove that is working go to http://localhost:8080/devops.jpg; this is a static resource served by Apache.
+To prove that go to http://localhost:8080/devops.jpg; this is a static resource served by Apache.
 Now kill the fastcgi container (eg: ```docker kill tr-test_fastcgi_1```), the `debug.php` and `index.php` pages should not be reachable anymore, while should still be possible to see the image at http://localhost:8080/devops.jpg

 ## Step 3: Decentralized logging